islomar/functional-programming/haskell/README.md

  When making patterns, we should always include a catch-all pattern so that our program doesn't crash if we get some unexpected input.

 ## Guards, guards!!
+* Whereas patterns are a way of making sure a value conforms to some form and deconstructing it, guards are a way of testing whether some property of a value (or several of them) are true or false.
+* Guards are indicated by pipes that follow a function's name and its parameters: see example code.
+* This is very reminiscent of a big if else tree in imperative languages, only this is far better and more readable.
+* Many times, the last guard is otherwise. otherwise is defined simply as otherwise = True and catches everything.
+This is very similar to patterns, only they check if the input satisfies a pattern but guards check for boolean conditions.

 # Others